mjskay/tidybayes/cran-comments.md

+## Resubmission

+This is a resubmission: ggdist had not hit all platforms before the original submission, so one pre-check failed. ggdist appears to be available on all platforms now, so I am re-submitting.

 ## Submission comments
 This is a new submission as part of splitting tidybayes (already on CRAN) into two parts.
 The tidybayes package has grown into two related, large pieces of functionality: (1) functions